Are you looking for the best seaside fish restaurants in Athens? Or just simply the best waterfront seafood dining in Athens?

 They bring their fish from Aigio and Preveza seaside Greek towns and cook them in a Greek traditional way accompanied by a wide selection of ouzo.

 Specialties: Their dishes include exceptional sea bass, crab salad, steamed mussels, and bloody mary shrimp.
-Try their own fava spread and don’t hesitate to choose local salty greens and their fabulous Greek salad.
+Try their fava spread and don’t hesitate to choose local salty greens and their fabulous Greek salad.

 Average Cost: €25-35 per person